Online Harassment of Japanese Celebrities and Influencers: Dataset

-Offenders can also harass victims indirectly~\cite{Sarna2017} through activities such as harmful gossiping about victims in other places, disclosing victims' personal information and disinformation, and uploading sexual photoshopped photos.
-We asked about the victimization of indirect online harassment according to the following activities: my photos and videos were uploaded without authorization; my sexually suggestive photos and videos were uploaded, for example, zooming neckline and underclothes; my ungainly photographs and videos were uploaded, for example, rolling their eyes up into their heads; photoshopped my photos and videos were uploaded; my personal information was disclosed, for example, their residential address; I was asked for help in situations that were difficult to respond for them to, for example, suicidal feelings; my disinformation was spread on social media; and my disinformation was published on curation and news sites.
-Participants responded with yes, no, or ``I don't remember/want to respond.''
+Offenders can also harass victims indirectly~\cite{Sarna2017} through activities such as harmful gossiping about victims in other places, disclosing victims' personal information, sharing disinformation, and uploading photoshopped sexual images.
+We asked about victimization through indirect online harassment according to the following criteria: my photos and videos were uploaded without authorization; my sexually suggestive photos and videos were uploaded, for example, zooming necklines and underclothes; my ungainly photographs and videos were uploaded, for example, rolling their eyes up into their heads; my photoshopped photos and videos were uploaded; my personal information was disclosed, for example, my residential address; I assisted in situations that were difficult for them to respond to, for example, suicidal feelings; my disinformation was spread on social media; and my disinformation was published on curation and news sites.
+Participants responded with ``yes,'' ``no,'' or ``I do not remember/want to respond.''
 We evaluated the number of ``yes'' answers in our analyses.
-There were 8 questions.
+There were eight questions.

 Exploratory factor analysis (EFA) revealed five factors for these 32 items by using maximum likelihood estimation (MLE) and Promax rotation.
 We selected the number of factors using the Bayesian information criterion (BIC).
-The comparative fit index (CFI)~\cite{Bentler1990} was $0.800$ and the root mean square error of approximation (RMSEA)~\cite{Steiger1990} was $0.11~[0.103, 0.117]$, where square brackets indicate a 90\% confidence interval.
-These factors were interpreted as harassment in public spaces, harassment in private spaces, intimidation, dating requests, and sexual harassment.
+The comparative fit index (CFI)~\cite{Bentler1990} was $0.800$ and the root mean square error of approximation (RMSEA)~\cite{Steiger1990} was $0.11~[0.103, 0.117]$, where the square brackets indicate a 90\% confidence interval.
+These factors were interpreted as harassment in public spaces, harassment in private spaces, intimidation, dating requests, and sexual harassment (Table~\ref{tab_efa_harassment} in the supplementary materials).